I get a tremendous ROI on business coaching and mentorship, because I’ve developed the skill of being coachable.

 Every little tweak or change you make will dilute the effect of their mentorship.

 This is really why we do 1:1 mentorship at Two-Brain: every day, I have conversations with gym owners who have read my books or heard my podcast and said, “Oh yeah, we kinda do what you said, but altered it a bit for our business…it’s just not making a difference.”
 That’s because the details matter a lot.
 A 1:1 mentor will hold you to the details.
 “Sorta doing it” is the same as not doing it.
-Don’t try to outsmart the person you’re paying for advice.
+Don’t try to outsmart the person you’re paying for advice. - Know when to say “when”.
+I touched on this in #2, but when you have one clear action to take, end the call with your mentor, leave the webinar, or even go back to your hotel room and DO it.

 You’re not paying for the mentor’s time…you’re paying for speed.
 Every minute you spend making small talk or just filling your appointment time is a minute you’re not really taking action.